Augusto11CB/English-Repository/Vocabulary/Vocabulary 1.md

 > I want to get rid of some my clothes that don't fit me any more
 * Amidst - in the middle of; surrounded by; among
 > Her office was an oasis of peace and sanity amid the surrounding chaos.
+* get rid of
+> I want to get rid of some my clothes that don't fit me any more
+* Amidst
 * Expression [ gone up/down slightly/sharply in -periodo-
 > I think the number of public transport users has gone down slightly during the scholar vacation period.
-* Expression
-* bail sb out - to stop doing something or being involved in something
+* Expression  bail outdoing something or being involved in something
-> Investors bailedThe TV show triggered a number of protests, and some of the sponsors bailed out.
+> Investors bailedThe TV show triggered a number of protests, and some of the sponsors[mostly because of/a result of]
+> A: Wow, today is really hot.
+Isn't it?
+> B: yeah, it is.
+I think it is because of a heat have.
+* Expression [Had led to/ resulted in]
+>
+* bailed sb out.
 > Some local businesses have offered to bail out the museum.
 * Taxpayer
+* Taxpayer
+* Got hold of -
+> I got a call from the bank saying I had gone $10000 overdrawn.
+Someone must have got hold of somehow.
+* Vanished -
+>
+* break into -
+> The house had been broken into when we got back
+* Seized ~ confiscate
+> The police seized a cache of illegal drugs
+* Went off
+> Milk goes off quickly if it is not keeped in cold temperatures